While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 Why this is a good cover letter example

-For fields that require innovation and an eye for design, like marketing or fashion, a visually appealing cover letter immediately lets hiring managers know you possess key skills they’re looking for.
+For fields that require innovation and an eye for design, like marketing or fashion, a visually appealing cover letter immediately lets hiring managers know you have the skills they’re looking for.

 10. The career change cover letter